 But first, here are a few quick suggestions on how you can use your points:

 - Fly to Tokyo in First or Business Class: One of our favorite redemptions is transferring Membership Rewards points to Virgin Atlantic and then using those points to book tickets from the U.S. to Tokyo in first or business class on ANA.

 - This redemption costs just 90,000 0r 95,000 Membership Rewards points for a round-trip ticket from the U.S. West Coast or Midwest/East Coast to Tokyo respectively.
 If you opt for first class, you’ll pay just 110,000 or 120,000 when departing from the same regions.

-- Grab a Lei and Head to Hawaii: Transfer points to Singapore Airlines and fly to Hawaii on Alaska Airlines from the Midwest U.S. with someone special for 25,000 miles per person for a round-trip booking in economy class.
-Note that you’ll pay 35,000 miles round-trip if departing from the East Coast.
+- Grab a Lei and Head to Hawaii: Transfer points to Singapore Airlines and fly to Hawaii on Alaska Airlines from the U.S. with someone special for 23,000 to 25,000 miles per person for a round-trip booking in economy class.

 - Fly Singapore Suites: Singapore Suites is one of the best first class products in the world.
 The newest variant of this product has a separate bed and seat, so you can dine and eat in comfort.
 Better yet?
 You can fly this product from New York (JFK) to Frankfurt (FRA) for just 86,000 Membership Rewards points transferred to Singapore Airlines and minimal taxes.